MakeSchool-Tutorials/Tweet-Generator/P7-Hash-Table/content.md

 	for key, value in roman:
 		print key, value

 Need another challenge?
-Read about some of the other techniques for [collision resolution](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution) structure and implement it in your `HashTable` class.
+Read about some of the other techniques for [collision resolution](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution) (like linear probing) and implement one in your `HashTable` class.
+Benchmark its running time against chaining on small hash tables and large ones.
 What advantages and disadvantages does this approach have over chaining with linked lists?